Sadame Sugimura: Biography

-Sugimura was born in December 1911, and at the age of 19, she married a man named Noboru, a construction worker.
+Sugimura was born in December 1911.
+At the age of 19, she married a man named Noboru, a construction worker.
 The following year, she gave birth to a daughter.
 Their family life proved to be quite unhappy, as Noboru, a violent drunkard, eventually brought two mistresses with whom he had children to live in the household.
 If Sadame complained or brought up divorce, he would retaliate by beating her.

 Due to the immense stress, Sadame fell ill with a sickness for which she later had to undergo an operation to remove her uterus.
 Around this time, her husband died from methanol poisoning.
 A year after his death, she fell in love with another man, a pesticide deliveryman who soon moved in with the family.

 Despite the man's gentle and kind-hearted attitude, he was married and had two boys attending university, and unwilling to divorce his current wife, he continued sending money over to his family.
 According to one version of the story, Sugimura started killing her victims because she was desperate to pay off her debts.
 Another account, however, illustrates that Sadame, a habitual thief with a short temper, wasn't in dire need to repay her accrued debts amounting to 165,800 yen, but rather wanted to get the money to keep her newfound love.